pr2database/metapr2-shiny/inst/readme/about.md

 * All datasets were processed with cutapdapt and the dada2 R package.

+* Assignement was done with dada2 assignTaxa using PR2 4.12 as reference

+* ASVs with less 100 reads total and with bootstrap value at the supergroup level < 90 were removed.

 * Total read number per sample has been normalized to 100 with 3 decimals so that the value displayed in the different panels correspond to % of total eukaryotic reads.